 Whether you're looking to book a luxury holiday abroad or find the cheapest way to attend a wedding in the country, there are a few quick and easy ways to make sure you're getting the best deal.
-From planning ahead to asking the experts, we run down nine ways to make sure your next journey is as cost-effective as possible so you have more cash to splash at your destination.
+From planning ahead to asking the experts, we run down nine ways to make sure your next journey is as cost-effective as possible.

 1. Get a Railcard

 You don't have to be a student or a senior citizen to get a Railcard.
-There are a number of options, all of which cost £30 per year and will save you 30 percent on rail fares.
+There are a number of options, including cards for two people, and those for families and friends.
+They cost around £30 per year and will save you 30 percent on rail fares.
 Sometimes it can be worth getting a Railcard for just one trip (use a Railcard on a off-peak return from York to London, for example, and you'll save over £50).
-You can get the 18-25 Railcard regardless of whether you're a student.
-If you travel regularly with another person you can get a Two Together Railcard and both save (you don't have to live at the same address).
-The Family & Friends Railcard offers savings for up to four adults and four children.
 If you're planning to make any long journeys on the British rail network, always look into whether getting a Railcard is worthwhile.
 You can order it online in a few easy steps.